MechaMonk/pyRouterJig/documentation.md

 Using pyRouterJig
 ==================

-Note that pyRouterJig is in it\'s early development stage.
+Note that pyRouterJig is in its early development stage.
 Many bugs likely still exist.
 I know how frustrating it can be to try to get software to work.
 If you contact me, I\'ll try to help, but please keep in mind that I also have a day job.